Snow-Okami/bolt_tutorial/chapter3.md

   // this simply returns the 'players' list cast to
   // an IEnumerable<T> so that we hide the ability
-  // to modify the playe rlist from the outside. public static IEnumerable<TutorialPlayerObject> allPlayers {
+  // to modify the player list from the outside. public static IEnumerable<TutorialPlayerObject> allPlayers {
     get { return players; }
   }